praxisnetau/silverstripe-moderno-admin/README.md

 #### Composer:

 ```
-require: "praxisnetau/silverstripe-moderno-admin": "dev-master"
+require: "praxisnetau/silverstripe-moderno-admin": "~1.0"
 ```

 #### Manual:

-To install this module manually, clone or download the repo, copy it to your document root ensuring the folder is called `silverstripe-moderno-admin` and finally run a `/dev/build`.
+To install this module manually, clone or download the repo, copy it to your document root ensuring the folder is called `moderno-admin` and finally run a `/dev/build`.

 ## Usage ##